 Shopify can register your domain name for you if you haven’t got one already, for an annual fee of $11.
 However, it gives you no access to that domain name to change technical stuff, like using it for your email address, or creating sub-domains such as help.mybusiness.com and shop.mybusiness.com.

 Transfer of a domain bought through Shopify can also take time.
 It is better to buy a domain name from a well-respected domain registrar and to point that domain to Shopify servers.
-If that’s all gone over your head, then look at our article how to make a website, or ask someone (including us) for help.
+If that’s all gone over your head, then look at my article how to make a website, or ask someone (including me) for help.

 WooCommerce will use whatever domain name you have set up for the WordPress website you install it on.
 If you bought your domain name and website hosting from the same company, you will mostly likely have access to the tech tools required (through something like CPanel) to point your ‘mybusiness.com’ domain to the WordPress installation that hosts your WooCommerce store.